Windy-j/interfaceDoc/Interface docking of service provider stock.md

 | -1 | ip invalid      | The access IP is illegal |
 | -1 | no permission  | permission denied |

-# 1、get acess token(you need to provide the acess ip to sekorm,it will Authorized by IP)
+# 1、Obtain an access token (need to provide the access interface IP to SEKORM,  we will authorize according to IP you provided)
 >
 >access from： https://wwww.sekorm.com/serviceGate/getAccessToken  <br/>